Natalya Zinchenko

-Nataliya Zinchenko (Наталія Зінченко; born 3 October 1979) is a former Ukrainian football player who currently acts as manager for Zvezda Perm.
+Nataliya Zinchenko (Наталія Зінченко; born 3 October 1979) is a Ukrainian football coach and former player who serves as the head coach of Metalist 1925 Kharkiv.

-Career
+Club career

-Zinchenko joined Zvezda Perm in 2007 and furthermore served as the team's captain; under his tenure, the team reached the final of the 2008-09 UEFA Women's Cup.
+Zinchenko joined Zvezda Perm in 2007 and furthermore served as the team's captain; under his tenure, the team reached the final of the 2008–09 UEFA Women's Cup.
 She previously played for Ryazan VDV.
 After having retired due to injury in 2010 she replaced Shek Borkowski as the manager at Zvezda Perm.

 Throughout her career she won seven Russian leagues, two Russian cups, two Ukrainian leagues and one Ukrainian cup.

 International career

-She was a member of the Ukrainian national team and played her debut 22 October 1995 against Hungary.
+Zinchenko was a member of the Ukraine national team and played her debut 22 October 1995 against Hungary.